Mudassir2111/pro2/README.md

 # New project

-this project was created local system
+this project was created local system.
-Created by mudassir khan
+Created by mudassir khan.